Based Coin (BASED) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Based Coin Historical Price

-According to the latest data gathered on Based Coin live price page, the current price of Based Coin is 0USD.
+According to the latest data gathered on Based Coin live price page, the current price of Based Coin is 0.000019USD.
 The circulating supply of Based Coin(BASED) is

 In the past 24 hours, Based Coin has shown a price movement of